polyfy/polylith/readme.md

 If we execute the `hello` function again, it will now return `Hello Lisa - from the server!!`.
 As we can see, this is a way to switch between implementations without restarting the REPL.

-Switching between profiles without the need to restart the REPL can be more complicated than this.
+In this project we only had to replace one namespace, which was easy to do manually.
-A state management tool like [Mount](https://github.com/tolitius/mount) can be very helpful here.
+If our project is more complicated, we can solve it by creating one function per project where we put the code that performs the switch.
+Those functions can live under the `development` project, and once created, they can easily be used to switch between projects.
-A convenient way of switching to a specific profile is to call a function that performs the switch.
+A good candidate is to use the [tools.namespace](https://github.com/clojure/tools.namespace) library that has support for refreshing namespaces.

-We can implement one function per profile and let [tools.namespace](https://github.com/clojure/tools.namespace) do the job of refreshing the namespaces.
-A good place to put these functions is in the `development` project.
+If we want to handle application state transitions without restarting the REPL, then a toolk like [Mount](https://github.com/tolitius/mount) can be helpful.

-To switch to the `remote` profile when running a command, we need to pass in `+remote`:
+Those functions is used to update the REPL, but if we want to switch profile when running a command, we need to pass them in, e.g.:
 ```sh
 poly info +remote
 ```